lmchj/sombrero/README.md

 2.

 ## Future work

+I want to make a couple of things, but the main one is to give the user the possibility to make their own `.tex` document with all the problems they would like to place on an examination test.
+This is for the user to be able to compile their document, and see LaTeX syntax errors, for __sombrero__ to run smothly.
+Then use a simple shell script to translate that `.tex` file into a readable database for sombrero.
+That is the firs step on the future work.

 1. Shell script that thanslates `.tex` file with problems into a readable database for sombrero.
 2. Convert the python script into a shell script.